RAP Information Session and Tour: April 25, 2015 | Register here

 Who is accepted to RAP?

 Real success in college and career requires that the individual fully realize his or her potential.
-Students are admitted through RAP because their academic record shows that they possess promise to succeed at Rider by taking advantage of the features of RAP that are designed to help develop talents and skills.
+Students are admitted through RAP because their academic records show that they possess promise to succeed at Rider by taking advantage of the features of RAP that are designed to help develop talents and skills.

 What are the unique features of RAP?

-There are several components of the program that assist students in a successful transition:
+There are several components of the RAP program that assist students in a successful transition to college:

-- All freshman students at Rider enroll in a Freshman Seminar course that facilitates their transition to college.
-In this course, students become familiar with University services, learn about time management and faculty expectations, and receive guidance from a Freshman Seminar Coach and student Peer Assistant.
+- The Freshman Seminar: Building on the Summer Bridge, this seminar continues to facilitate the transition to college.
+Students become familiar with Rider services, learn about time management and faculty expectations, and receive guidance from a Freshman Seminar Coach and student Peer Assistant.

 - Students are admitted as Undecided majors.
 Upon successful completion of RAP at the end of your freshman year, students can declare the major of your choice.